Singhrawan

 Singhrawan is a village in the Chauparan sub-district in the Hazaribagh district of Jharkhand state in India.

 Demography

 As of the 2011 census, Singhrawan had a population of approximately 3,633 people, 1,820 male and 1,813 female.

 Banks

 A branch of the State Bank of India in Singhrawan has an ATM providing a 24-hour facility.

 Transport

 Road

 Singhrawan is on National Highway 2 between Kolkata and New Delhi, and close to the National Highway 31 from Patna to Ranchi.

 Railway

 The nearest railway station is 7 km away at Barhi; Koderma Junction on the Howrah–Delhi main line is 37 km away.

 Education

-Schools in Singhrawan include the Sundar Lal Jain High School, affiliated to the Jharkhand Academic Council, the Vector Public School, the Government Middle School, Pushkar Public School and the Noble Kindergarten.
+Schools in Singhrawan include the Sundar Lal Jain High School, affiliated to the Jharkhand Academic Council, the Vector Public School, the Government Middle School and Pushkar Public School.
 The nearest schools to Singhrawan affiliated to the CBSE are in Chauparan and Barhi.